+Type of Error Who to Call Where to Write

+Medical claim or case management denial HealthSmart Benefit Solutions HealthSmart Benefit Solutions

+1-888-440-7342 P.O.
+Box 366

+Charleston, WV 25322

-Type of Error Who to Call Where to Write Medical claim or case management denial HealthSmart Care Management Solutions 1-888-440-7342 HealthSmart Care Management Solutions P.O.
-Box 2451 Charleston, WV 25329-2451 Out-of-state care denial or denial of precertification HealthSmart Care Management Solutions 1-888-440-7342 HealthSmart Care Management Solutions P.O.
-Box 1921 Charleston, WV 25327-1921 address listed above.
+Out-of-state care denial or denial of HealthSmart Care Management HealthSmart Care Management

+precertification 1-888-440-7342 P.O.
+Box 1921

+Charleston, WV 25327-1921

+If your medical claim or service has been denied, or if you disagree with the determination made by one of the Third Party Administrators, the second step is to appeal in writing within 60 days of the denial to the Third Party Administrator at the address listed above.
 Explain what you think the problem is, and why you disagree with the decision.
 Please have your physician provide any additional relevant clinical information to support your request.
 The Third Party Administrator will respond to you by reprocessing the claim or sending you a letter.
 If this does not resolve the issue, the third step is to appeal in writing to the director of the PEIA.
 The participant, provider or covered dependent must request a review in writing within sixty (60) days of getting the decision from the Third Party Administrator.
 Facts, issues, comments, letters, Explanations of Benefits (EOBs), and all pertinent information about the case should be included and mailed to: